This website uses cookies to help improve your user experience

 How a retailer treats customers after the purchase is complete also reflects strongly on their image.
 Solutions like Conversica harness artificial intelligence to deliver a personalized touch to every customer who contacts support with a query, even as they process thousands of them in a day.
 Fast and comprehensive responses improve customer satisfaction, while reduced operational costs boost the bottomline for the business.

-As the IBM report states, the use of AI in retail and consumer products industries is expected to rise from 40 percent of companies today to more than 80 percent in the next three years.
+As the IBM report states, the use of generative AI in retail and consumer products industries is expected to rise from 40 percent of companies today to more than 80 percent in the next three years.

 More than any other technology, artificial intelligence in retail is propelling digital transformation through relatively cheap automation of time- and labor-consuming activities.
 The result is improved operational agility and a purchasing experience that is more tailored and more personalized than ever before.